Working in Europe | Intellectual Property Rights, Research Landscape | Luxembourg

 LUXEMBOURG: an IP-conscious country

-Luxembourg has been proactive in developing its IP
+Luxembourg has been proactive in developing its IP standards, and is party to all the major IP treaties and conventions.

 Luxembourg signed the European Patent Convention in October 1977, which established the European Patent Office (EPO).